loomytom/LOL_Blue_Side_Advantage_Analysis/README.md

   frameborder="0"
 ></iframe>

 From the graph, it can be seen that observed difference is smaller than most of the permuted tests.
-The p-value was 0.928, above the 0.05 threshold, showing that it is not statistically significant, or in other words, the missingness of **golddiffat5** is not related to the **firstdragon** column.
+The p-value was 0.928, above the 0.05 threshold, showing that it is not statistically significant, the null is not rejected, and the missingness of **golddiffat5** is not related to the **firstdragon** column.

 # Hypothesis Testing